 The 2020 Census count began in January, kicking off a once-a-decade operation in which every household in the United States will be asked to answer a short series of questions that will influence policymaking and planning for the next decade.1

 The U.S. Constitution mandates that a census be taken every 10 years to count all people—both citizens and noncitizens—living in the United States.2 Responding to the census is mandatory because getting a complete and accurate count of the population is critically important.
 An accurate count of the population serves as the basis for fair political representation and plays a vital role in many areas of public life.

 Here are six key areas where the information collected in the 2020 Census will help drive policymaking and shape the future of the United States.

 State population counts from the decennial census are used to reapportion seats in the U.S. House of Representatives.
 No state has permanent claim to their current number of assigned House seats.
 State population counts determine how the 435 seats are split across the 50 states based on each state’s share of the national total.
-After the 2020 Census, southern and western states are expected to gain seats—and political clout—at the expense of states in the Northeast and Midwest.3 The Census Bureau will publish apportionment population counts by December 31, 2020, affecting the size of state delegations for the 2022 U.S. House elections and state votes in the U.S. Electoral College for the 2024 presidential election.
+After the 2020 Census, southern and western states are expected to gain seats—and political clout—at the expense of states in the Northeast and Midwest.3 The very first data from the 2020 Census will be apportionment population counts, affecting the size of state delegations for the 2022 U.S. House elections and state votes in the U.S. Electoral College for the 2024 presidential election.

 State and local officials use decennial census results to help redraw congressional, state, and local district boundaries to contain roughly equal numbers of people to ensure each person’s voting power is closely equivalent (meeting the one-person, one-vote rule).